awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ota.md

    + RSA/SHA256
    + ECDSA/SHA256

    RSA/SHA1 and RSA/SHA256 are available for existing platforms only\.
 ECDSA/SHA256 is recommended for OTA updates\.
-If you have a different scheme, [contact the Amazon FreeRTOS engineering team](https://freertos.org/RTOS-contact-and-support.html)\.
+If you have a different scheme, [contact the FreeRTOS engineering team](https://freertos.org/RTOS-contact-and-support.html)\.

 #### Running the Tests<a name="testing-run-ota-agent"></a>